garuda-linux/infrastructure-nix/docs/src/services/chaotic-4.0.md

 Whenever pushing a new commit, the CI pipeline will carry out the following actions:

 - Checking when the last `scheduled` tag was created.
 This is used to determine which packages need to be scheduled.
-- It parses each commit for a `[deploy $foldername]` string, only accepting valid values derived from the existing PKGBUILD folders. `[deploy all]` is a valid parameter as well.
-Misspelling `$pkgname` is a fatal error here.
-Any issues must be fixed and force-pushed.
-- Then, the changed files are parsed.
-This also includes removed packages.
-Any changed relevant folder content will cause a package deployment of the corresponding package.
+- The changed files are parsed, which also includes removed packages.
+Any changed relevant folder content causes a deployment of the corresponding package.
 - The final action is to build the schedule parameters (handing it over to the scheduled job via artifacts) and remove all obsolete packages in case an earlier step is detected.
 - In case all of these actions succeed, the `scheduled` tag gets updated, so we can refer to it on a later pipeline run.